 The following are the advantages:

-- This is the most important line item of the business that is the reason it is widely used for financial analysis and peer group analysis.
+- This is the most important line item of the business, which is why it is widely used for financial and peer group analyses.

-- It is the only line item that tells the analyst the strength of the business and it tells whether the business is able to recover all the expenses which it is incurring to generate the revenue.
-It is also used for internal management reporting and discussion and analysis.
+- It is the only line item that tells the analyst the strength of the business, and it tells whether the business can recover all the expenses it is incurring to generate revenue.
+It is also used for internal management reporting and discussion, and analysis.

-- This also tells the management and the executive of the business how well it is generating the revenue to recover the cost incurred if the EBITDA of any business is negative then it becomes an alarming situation for the business to operate.
+- This also tells the management and the executive of the business how well it is generating the revenue to recover the cost incurred if the EBITDA of any business is negative.
+It becomes an alarming situation for the business to operate.

-- It is widely used in valuation techniques especially when using the discounted cash flow method and it can also give misleading results at times because each company can report in a different manner and can have their separate definition.
+- It is widely used in valuation techniques, especially when using the discounted cash flow method, and it can also give misleading results at times because each company can report in a different manner and have its separate definition.

-- It is also misleading sometimes when financial annual reports have used different accounting principles to calculate it or to compute the cost components of their business, in that case, the companies under comparison don’t become alike hence EBIT is now widely been used these days.
+- It is also misleading sometimes when annual financial reports use different accounting principles to calculate or compute the cost components of their business.
+In that case, the companies under comparison don’t become alike; hence EBIT is now widely used.

 - It has a limitation that it does not account for changes in working capital.
-Liquidity fluctuates because of interest, taxes and capital expenditures.
+Liquidity also fluctuates because of interest, taxes, and capital expenditures.

 - Determine how difficult it would be to turn assets into cash.
-This could highlight low liquidity but for that, we have different liquidity measures and ratios.
+This could highlight low liquidity, but we have different liquidity measures and ratios.

 Conclusion – What is EBITDA?

-Hence, by just looking at the margin or the number the business should not judge the company’s financial strength and weakness.
-Detail analysis of the profit line items of the company should be done in order to do a complete analysis and a good analysis.
+Hence, by just looking at the margin or the number, the business should not judge the company’s financial strength and weakness.
+Furthermore, a detail analysis of the profit line items of the company should be done to do a complete analysis and a good analysis.

-This has been a guide to EBITDA.
-Here we discussed the Advantages, Disadvantages, Limitation, Types, Components, and Examples.
+This article has been a guide to EBITDA.
+Here we discussed the Advantages, Disadvantages, Limitations, Types, Components, and also Examples.
 You can also go through our other suggested articles to learn more –